dremx19/massgrave.dev/docs/contribute.md

 # Contribute

-The MASSGRAVE project does not earn money from donations, ads, or any other sources and we are commited to keeping it this way.
-However, if you would like to support us, you can do so in non-financial ways.
+The MASSGRAVE project runs completely without money—no donations, no ads, no income.
+Keeping it free and accessible is still our goal.
+But if you do see the value in what we're doing and feel you'd like to help out, there are substantive ways to do so that don't require finance.
+Your interest, collaboration, and help in getting the word out keep it going.
+Every little bit counts.

 ## Coding